JSDempsey/Discord-DM-Logitech-LCD/README.md

 * Storing which channel you last had open and reopening to that channel
 * View server messages using third function button
-* Support for further message types such as calls beginning
 * Current voice chat if any displayed on fourth function button